mdancho84/mdancho84.github.io/_posts/2020-10-13-introducing-modeltime-ensemble.md

 # Get Your Data <br><small>Forecasting Product Sales</small>

+Start with our __Business Objective:__

-<span style="color:blue;">Our Business objective is to forecast the next 12-weeks of Product Sales given 2-year sales history.</span>
+> <span style="color:blue;">Our Business objective is to forecast the next 12-weeks of Product Sales Demandgiven 2-year sales history.</span>

-We'll start with a `walmart_sales_weekly` time series data set that includes Walmart Product Transactions from several stores, which is a small sample of the dataset from [Kaggle Walmart Recruiting - Store Sales Forecasting](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+We'll use the `walmart_sales_weekly` time series data set that includes Walmart Product Transactions from several stores, which is a small sample of the dataset from [Kaggle Walmart Recruiting - Store Sales Forecasting](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
 We'll simplify the data set to a univariate time series with columns, "Date" and "Weekly_Sales" from Store 1 and Department 1.

 {% highlight r %}